SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/mysql-opentelemetry.md

 sumo.datasource=mysql deployment.environment=* db.cluster.name=* db.node.name=* metric=mysql.operations operation=fsyncs  | sum
 ```

-## Viewing MySQL Dashboards
+## Viewing MySQL dashboards

 ### Overview

 The **MySQL - Overview** dashboard gives you an at-a-glance view of the state of your database clusters by monitoring key cluster information such as errors, failed logins, errors, queries executed, slow queries, lock waits, uptime and more.

 Use this dashboard to:
-- Quickly identify the state of a given database cluster
+- Quickly identify the state of a given database cluster.

 <img src='https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/MySql-OpenTelemetry/MySQL-Overview.png' alt="Overview" />

 ### Error Logs

-The **MySQL - Error Logs** dashboard provides insight into database error logs by specifically monitoring database shutdown/start events, errors over time, errors, warnings and crash recovery attempts.
+The **MySQL - Error Logs** dashboard provides insight into database error logs by specifically monitoring database shutdown/start events, errors over time, errors, warnings, and crash recovery attempts.

 Use this dashboard to:

-- Quickly identify errors and patterns in logs for troubleshooting
+- Quickly identify errors and patterns in logs for troubleshooting.
-- Monitor trends in error logs and identify outliers
+- Monitor trends in error logs and identify outliers.
-- Ensure that server start, server stop and crash recovery events are in line with expectations
+- Ensure that server start, server stop and crash recovery events are in line with expectations.
 - Dashboard filters allow you to narrow a search for database cluster.

 <img src='https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/MySql-OpenTelemetry/MySQL-Error-Logs.png' alt="Error Logs" />